-I created sannahvinding.com to inspire and help other business professionals to reflect and succeed with their innovative challenges.
+I created sannahvinding.com to inspire and help other business professionals to reflect and succeed with their innovation challenges.
 Innovation is not just about processes and products, it’s also about people.

-I’m a creative and innovative business professional with nearly 20 years of experience in marketing, product development, process excellence in electronic components, consumer electronics and medical devices.
+I’m a creative business professional with about 20 years of experience in innovative product development, B2B marketing, and process excellence within the consumer electronics and the global human-machine interface industry.

-I started my blog because I have passion for innovative products that can improve people’s lives.
+I started my blog because I have a passion for innovative products that can improve people’s lives.
 I wanted to share my experience (personal and professional journey) through success and challenges.
-I hope you enjoy my articles about my experiences with innovation, design, technology and corporate culture.
+I hope you enjoy my articles about my experiences with innovation, design, technology, marketing, and corporate culture.